oboyxell/SnesC0reX/README.md

 # SNESC0RE X

-SNESC0RE X is based on SNESCORE
+SNESC0RE X is based on SNESCORE by BrinooTk

 ## Requirements